 Before setting up a PLUS loan for your child, consider whether you will still be able to keep up with your other financial goals, like retirement.
 After the student graduates, they could also refinance the PLUS loans to take over payment themselves.

 There is a limit to how much you can borrow through federal loans, according to the U.S. Department of Education.
 As of 2022, the most money an independent student (and dependent undergraduate students whose parents are unable to obtain PLUS Loans) can borrow through subsidized and unsubsidized loans is $57,500 — and no more than $23,000 can be subsidized loans.
 Dependent students, except for those whose parents are unable to obtain PLUS Loans, can borrow up to $31,000 — and no more than $23,000 can be subsidized loans.
 Graduate or professional students can borrow up to $138,500 — and no more than $65,500 can be subsidized loans.

 If you're unable to obtain enough federal aid to pay for college, you could try applying for private loans.

 You are not guaranteed to qualify for a private loan.
 The lender will have to consider your credit score and income to measure how likely you will be to pay the money back.
 You may also need a cosigner, like your parents, to qualify for a private loan.
 These loans also do not have the same benefits as federal loans — for example, the lender may not allow you to defer payments, even if you lose your job.

-The interest rate of a private loan depends on the strength of your credit score and financial situation.
 The rates could be higher or lower than federal loans.